Renewable Energy Group (NASDAQ:REGI) Coverage Initiated at Tudor Pickering

-Tudor Pickering started coverage on shares of Renewable Energy Group (NASDAQ:REGI) in a research note issued on Monday, Analyst Price Targets reports.
-The firm set a “hold” rating and a $79.00 price target on the oil and gas company’s stock.
-Tudor Pickering’s target price indicates a potential upside of 1.69% from the stock’s current price.
+Stock analysts at Tudor Pickering started coverage on shares of Renewable Energy Group (NASDAQ:REGI) in a report released on Monday, Benzinga reports.
+The brokerage set a “hold” rating and a $79.00 price target on the oil and gas company’s stock.
+Tudor Pickering’s target price would indicate a potential downside of 1.92% from the company’s current price.

-A number of other brokerages have also issued reports on REGI.
-Credit Suisse Group decreased their target price on shares of Renewable Energy Group from $72.00 to $70.00 and set an “outperform” rating on the stock in a research report on Monday, November 16th.
-Roth Capital raised their target price on shares of Renewable Energy Group from $65.00 to $90.00 and gave the stock a “buy” rating in a research report on Monday, March 1st.
-BWS Financial raised their target price on shares of Renewable Energy Group from $75.00 to $100.00 and gave the stock a “buy” rating in a research report on Friday, January 8th.
-HC Wainwright raised their target price on shares of Renewable Energy Group from $70.00 to $115.00 and gave the stock a “buy” rating in a research report on Thursday, March 4th.
-Finally, US Capital Advisors reiterated a “hold” rating on shares of Renewable Energy Group in a report on Wednesday, January 27th.
-Three investment analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
-The stock has an average rating of “Buy” and a consensus price target of $85.13.
+REGI has been the subject of a number of other reports.
+Zacks Investment Research raised shares of Renewable Energy Group from a “sell” rating to a “hold” rating in a report on Tuesday, March 2nd.
+US Capital Advisors reiterated a “hold” rating on shares of Renewable Energy Group in a research report on Wednesday, January 27th.
+HC Wainwright raised their price target on Renewable Energy Group from $70.00 to $115.00 and gave the stock a “buy” rating in a research report on Thursday, March 4th.
+BWS Financial raised their price target on Renewable Energy Group from $75.00 to $100.00 and gave the stock a “buy” rating in a research report on Friday, January 8th.
+Finally, Roth Capital raised their price target on Renewable Energy Group from $65.00 to $90.00 and gave the stock a “buy” rating in a research report on Monday, March 1st.
+Three analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
+Renewable Energy Group presently has a consensus rating of “Buy” and a consensus target price of $85.13.

 Renewable Energy Group Company Profile